cpj9251/cpj-faq-builder/readme.txt

 Yes, use the controls in the page editor on the right side styles panel.

-How can I get support for this plugin
+How can I get support or customizations for this plugin

 Go to cpauljarivs.com